mayank-94/employee-management-application/employee-system/BasicInfo.md

  - @ControllerAdvice : It provides centralized exception handler across the application on RequestMapping methods using the annotation @ExceptionHandler.

+#ResponseEntity represents the HTTP response, it is used to add headers and specific status codes for the particular
+	HTTP Method.

 #SPRING BOOT ACTUATOR :

 It is a production ready feature.
 It helps in managing and monitor our application using http endpoints.